 A working group of dairy farmers, who have high standards of care, were then brought together to think about what would need to happen, in practical terms, to ensure all dairy cows and calves in NZ are able to receive world leading animal care.

-Linking welfare science with animal welfare
+- investigating the linkages between welfare science and animal welfare

-Farmers join forces to develop world leading animal care framework
+Farmers join forces to develop world-leading animal care framework

 “You’ve got to love your cows, that’s where it all starts.”

 One day they got an email from DairyNZ inviting them to join a farmer-led group looking into best practice for animal care and Mark found himself in the company of a bunch of farmers just as passionate about animal care as he was.
-Together they thrashed out a tiered system that can be used to guide best practice and define what makes for ‘world leading animal care’.
+Together they thrashed out a tiered system that can be used to guide best practice and define what makes for ‘world-leading animal care’.